- Electrical Contacts

 The obvious sign is when your machinery stops working and you narrow it down to a failed electrical contact.
 But this is past the point when routine maintenance would have discovered an electrical contact was wearing down, so it’s unusual.

-When contacts being to “stick”
+When contacts begin to “stick”

 The first indication that electrical contacts are nearing replacement time is when they begin to stick during operation.
 This is primarily so with copper-only DC contacts.
 Most manufacturers recommend that when the silver pad is one-half worn on AC contacts and on some silver-tipped DC ones, that the contacts be replaced.